 Since mid-March, companies all over the world have moved to remote work to help prevent the spread of Covid-19.
-To understand how teams are continuing to bridge the distance, we’ve been interviewing organisations that collaborate with their clients via Slack Connect, the secure way to work with multiple organisations in the same Slack channel and Slack workspace.
+To understand how teams are continuing to bridge the distance, we’ve been interviewing organizations that collaborate with their clients via Slack Connect, the secure way to work with multiple organizations in the same Slack channel and Slack workspace.

 Three global agencies discuss their strategies for fostering a more collaborative partnership with clients.

 Inviting clients into the creative collaboration process

 Crema, a Kansas City, Missouri–based digital product agency, collaborates with its clients by connecting in channels at every step of the mobile-app and website-development process.

 “Most clients give you work and expect you to come back a few weeks later when it’s done.
 Sharing Slack channels allows us to pull clients into the process.
 If we can make decisions faster, we can deliver their products faster.”